Yorkshire Museum: Events

 The museum has 'Finds Days' in the main Yorkshire Museum building where members of the national British Portable Antiquities Scheme and museum staff will identify objects brought to them by members of the public.
 The information is also recorded to help build up a more complete archaeological picture of the past.

-A monthly lecture series by the Yorkshire Philosophical Society is held in the Museum's lecture theatre.
+A monthly lecture series by the Yorkshire Philosophical Society is held in the museum's lecture theatre.

 Roman Festival

-The Museum and the Museum Gardens first hosted the Eboracum Roman Festival in 2016.
+The museum and the Museum Gardens first hosted the Eboracum Roman Festival in 2016.
 It has since become an annual event.

 Curator battle

 During the COVID-19 pandemic the museum was closed.
 It hosted a series of weekly competitions on social media to engage with other museums in order to find the best object of a given topic, titled the 'Curator battle'.
-Themes have included searches to find the 'creepiest object' and the 'sassiest object' in museum collections worldwide.
+Themes included searches to find the 'creepiest object' and the 'sassiest object' in museum collections worldwide.
+The 'creepiest object' category was featured in an episode of Have I Got News For You.
 The museum won a PRCA 'Just Marketing Award' in January 2021 for the '#CuratorBattle' twitter campaign in the category of 'Best performance during COVID-19'.
+Analysis by York Museums Trust of this social event concluded that more than 6.2 million people saw YMT collections online due to the campaign.